catemgn/EDGARv5_MOZART/README.md

 If you use the dataset produced by this code and/or part of the code for an academic publication or any other work, we would be grateful if you could cite the zenodo repository: https://doi.org/10.5281/zenodo.6130621

 ## :memo: License
-All  the  material  provided  (the  dataset,  the  input  file  for  anthroemiss,  the  code  and  the technical documentation) is distributed under [MIT License](https://choosealicense.com/licenses/mit/).
+All  the  material provided is distributed under [MIT License](https://choosealicense.com/licenses/mit/).